What to look for in a Wi-Fi router

 What speed does your router’s Wi-Fi generation support?

 Generally, the higher the generation number, the faster the data connection.
-If you have a Wi-Fi 5 router or if you received your router before 2019, it might not be capable of achieving the speeds available through nbn’s higher speed tiers.
+If you have a Wi-Fi 5 router or if you received your router before 2019, it might not be capable of achieving the speeds available with selected plans.
+Please see the table below for detail.

 Wi-Fi generation | Typical maximum Wi-Fi speeds | Approximate year of release |